 II.
 FOR PROGRAMS SPONSORED BY THE A.O.
 OF THE U.S. COURTS:

 The Project will only process scholarship application requests to attend conferences sponsored by the Administrative Office of the U. S. Courts.
-These conferences include:
+These conferences include but are not limited to:

-If you wish to apply for a scholarship to attend one of these conferences, please fill out the scholarship application form and fax it back to us at 202-662-8649 or email it to firstname.lastname@example.org.
+If you wish to apply for a scholarship to attend one of these conferences, please fill out the scholarship application form and email it to email@example.com.
+Please note that, due to limited resources, the Project is only able to fund one attorney or mitigation specialist per office per year.